jonedavis/DraggableView/README.md

 # Draggable View

-Create a draggable view that is similar to Tinder's.
+Create a draggable view that is similar to Tinder's in Xamarin.iOS.

 ## Installation